 Samson Investment has operations across oil and gas regions in North America and in the North Sea.
 It has major holdings in unconventional oil and liquids-rich plays, including the Bakken, the Powder River, and Green River basins in the Rockies; the Granite Wash, Prue Wash, and Cana Woodford plays the Mid-Continent; and the Cotton Valley play in East Texas.

 The company has offices in Tulsa, Oklahoma; Denver, Colorado; and The Woodlands, Texas.

 The company's strategy is to make acquisitions that complement its existing areas of operations and establish its presence in new core regions.
 Samson Investment has focused on tight and unconventional oil and gas plays that are now commercial profitable thanks to improved drilling technology.

 To raise cash, in 2012, parent company Samson Resources sold some Bakken assets to

 for $650 million.
 These properties included 116,000 net leasehold acres, primarily in Divide and Williams Counties, North Dakota, and have a production potential of 5,600 barrels of oil equivalent per day.

 In 2011 Samson Investment sold all of its oil and gas properties in the Permian Basin.

-The company is owned by consortium led by KKR and including ITOCHU, Natural Gas Partners, and Crestview.
-Samson Investment is a subsidiary of Samson Resources Corporation, the vehicle used to purchase Samson Investment.
+for $7.2 billion.
+Samson Investment became a subsidiary of Samson Resources Corporation, the vehicle used to purchase Samson Investment.
 As part of the 2011 deal with the consortium, the founding Schusterman family retained control of Samson Investment's Gulf Coast and deepwater Gulf of Mexico assets.